Interest Rates Part 2

 Three questions help any seller navigate a high-rate environment clearly.

-These three numbers, comparable sales, buyer capacity, and carrying cost, give you a clear picture of what the decision actually costs in either direction.
+These three numbers, comparable sales, buyer capacity, and carrying cost, give you a clear picture of what the decision costs in either direction.

 The sellers who navigate high-rate environments best are the ones who stay methodical rather than reactive.
 They price accurately.
 They prepare the property well.
 They work with an agent who understands the current buyer profile and knows what it takes to attract an offer in a tighter market.
 They don’t wait for a market that may never return to what it was; they work with the one they have.